 The Rollin Bones team consisted of Patrick Carew, Simon Bignall and Mike Conn (total age 170 years!).
 They were originally a team of four but their fourth member, Sean Fullerton, ended up in hospital having a 5 hour operation to correct an atrial flutter after a training ride.

 Sean was the most experienced rider of the group, having cycled competitively since he was a teenager and with many years of amateur road races behind him.
 Following the operation, although Sean was feeling better, he decided that the serious job of driving the support vehicle was safer for him and his knowledge and advice would be invaluable to the three cyclists.

 The Rollin Bones raised over £4,000 a fantastic achievement!
 To read how they got on visit their blog.

 Supporting The Atrial Fibrillation Association

 The AFA would like to thank all our funders and sponsors for their continued support of the AFA work programme and look forward to working closely with them to improve the quality of life of people affected by atrial fibrillation.

 Are you a tax payer?
 Please help AFA make every penny count, complete our Gift Aid form today and allow AFA to re- claim an extra 25p in every £1.00 you donate.
 Thank you.

 Could you raise awareness by holding a fundraising event or consider asking friends and family to donate to AFA as your birthday gift?

-We have an exciting new Fundraising team ready to help!
 Contact the team at email@example.com for help, support or to find more!